yongkkim/ImageGallery/README.md

 # photo_gallery

-A web application to manage photo galleries.
+A web application to display, save, and load your photos.

 ## Available Scripts